 If a person is arrested for a DUI in Nevada, they may have their license revoked for 90 days, pay court fees to regain their license, retake driving and vision tests with the Department of Motor Vehicles (DMV), have their vehicle impounded, spend up to six months in jail, and be fined between $400 and $1,000.

 Unfortunately, many people still drive under the influence of alcohol in Nevada.
 Between 2003 and 2012, there were 1,025 people killed in car accidents involving an intoxicated driver.
-More people died in Nevada due to drunk drivers, compared to the nation: 3.3 people out of every 100,000 residents in the state, compared to 2.8 people out of every 100,000 nationally, died due to a drunk driver.
-Most of the deaths involve people between the ages of 21 and 34.
-Most of those individuals were male.
+More people died in Nevada due to drunk drivers than in the rest of the nation.
+Out of every 100,000 residents in the state, 3.3 people died due to a drunk driver, compared to 2.8 people out of every 100,000 nationally.
+Most of the deaths involve people between the ages of 21 and 34, most of the individuals being male.

 Since 2012, fatalities in Nevada caused by drunk drivers have been going up.
 In 2013, the National Highway Traffic Safety Association (NHTSA) found that there were 79 actual fatalities caused by drunk driving in the state.
 In 2014, that number went up to 93, and by 2015, the number of drunk driver-related fatalities had gone up to 97.
 In 2016, however, there were only 77 recorded DUI deaths, a decline of 11.4 percent – a sign that prevention measures may be working.